-When a writer changes an original source's words, an ellipsis (. . .) should be used to indicate deleted words; square brackets indicate additions or show a change in a letter's capitalization.
+When a writer changes an original source's words, an ellipsis (...) should be used to indicate deleted words; square brackets indicate additions or show a change in a letter's capitalization.
 Square brackets often are used with an ellipsis to clarify that the writer of a paper, rather than an original author, added the ellipsis:

-"[I]mitating the language and thoughts of another author without authorization and . . . not crediting the original author" is "plagiarism" (Dictionary.com, 2020, para.
+"[T]he unauthorized use [...] of the language and thoughts of another author and the representation of them [words or ideas] as one's own original work" is "plagiarism" (Dictionary.com, 2009, para.
 1).